kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 - Upgrading a Cluster by multiple Kubernetes minor versions in a short timeframe might increase risks to face issues during the upgrade.

-This proposal aims to help users those risks by automating the chained upgrade workflow so users can catch up with Kubernetes versions easily, quickly, and with an upgrade plan validated by the system.
+This proposal aims to help users to manage these risks by automating the chained upgrade workflow so users can catch up with Kubernetes versions easily, quickly, and with an upgrade plan validated by the system.

 Also, worth to notice that each machine rollout in Cluster API ultimately is an operation that is exercising the same machinery that will be used during upgrades.

 That means that by doing any rollout, e.g. due to an automatic machine remediation, you get a proxy signal about the fact that the system can successfully perform an upgrade, or you get the chance to detect and fix issues in the system before a full upgrade is performed.

-Conversely, risk increase for users not performing any form of rollouts for long periods.
+Conversely, risk increases for users not performing any form of rollouts for long periods.

 - Upgrading a Cluster by multiple Kubernetes minor versions might compromise workloads.